- Last updated:

 Once endorsed the new Flood Hazard Area for Building Regulation Purposes Map would also be included in a Development.i property site report instead of the current Flood Extent Map.

 Please refer to the downloadable guide and how-to video to help you navigate the flood maps.

 Provide Feedback: Council is currently seeking feedback on how easy this flood mapping and information is to navigate and understand.
-Please view the factsheets, FAQs, and how-to videos to help you explore the mapping and provide your feedback to us in this short survey.
+Please view the factsheets, FAQs, and how-to videos to help you explore the mapping.

 Flood Information Search